chryswoods/versioned_dir_legacy/README.md

-kittens go meow
+kittens go meow meow
 They have cute paws
 When they get angry
 They bring out their claws

-kittens play ball
+kittens play toys
 They make lots of noise...
+kittens are white
+they like to fight